24 Hour Help Line – Call Now

 Short-term symptoms of heroin include:

-Besides many serious social consequences of continued use, such as dissolved relationships, imprisonment, loss of job, child custody, etc., there are also long-term physical and mental health consequences, including:
+In addition to the many serious social consequences of continued use, such as dissolved relationships, imprisonment, loss of job, child custody, etc., There are also long-term physical and mental health consequences, including:

 There are many other short- and long-term consequences, and it is clearly a very destructive substance.
 Deaths from heroin have jumped significantly, with more than 13,000 people dying from overdoses in 2016.

-Many are at first surprised by this category, but they are basically sedatives and tranquilizers that are typically prescribed to enable sleep or to treat anxiety.
+Many are at first surprised by this category, but depressants are basically sedatives and tranquilizers that are typically prescribed to enable sleep or to treat anxiety and these are some of the most commonly abused drugs in America.

 Commonly abused pharmaceutical sedatives in this line include barbiturates, like phenobarbital, and sleep aids like Lunesta and Ambien.
 The tranquilizers are usually benzodiazepines, like Xanax and Valium, but muscle relaxers and other anti-anxiety meds are frequently abused as well.